HajimeFxOtoshi/Vue-TS-TSX-LaravelMix/README.md

 # Finally
-I hope everyone have a fun of typed front end application.
+I hope everyone have a fun of constructing typed frontend application.